egonelbre/egonelbre.com/content/draft/hungarian-notation-revisited.md

 title: Hungarian Notation Revisited
 description: >-
-  Hungarian notation is one of those things that has gotten a bad rap, because the common use has diverged quite a lot from the ideas that…
+  Hungarian notation is one of those things that has gotten a bad rap, because the common use has diverged quite a lot from the ideas that ...
 date: ""
 tags: []
 ---